OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

 # WiFi Range Extender

-[//]: # (explanation of what a wifi range extender does/is)

-A WiFi range extender is a device that can increase the effective range of a router by amplifying the signal or by being placed closer to the end user and emitting it's own access point.
+A WiFi range extender is a device that can increase the effective range of a router by being placed closer to the end user and emitting it's own access point.
 The Omega's powerful WiFi capabilities and incredibly small footprint allow it to be effective as a WiFi range extender.